pgbackrest/pgbackrest/test/spec-repofmt.md

 ## Documentation Plan

-- The `repo-format` option reference carries a table of features per format version -- the one place users look to answer "what do I get at format 6".
-It is a stub until format 6 carries something.
+- The `repo-format` option reference is written for both commands and carries an allow list naming each format -- the one place users look to answer "what do I get at format 6".
+The format 6 entry says it adds no features yet and is a stub until it carries something.
 - Migration guidance (stanza-upgrade path, mixed-format stanzas, old-binary behavior) goes in the user guide.
 - Release notes announce the introduction and, later, the default flip.